 Drop me a line if you want to work together on something cool.

 My love of storytelling comes from a desire to find value in every experience—to find, or make meaning in this crazy world.
 I work as a video producer for NPR, covering science and news.
-Before that, I was an associate photo editor for National Geographic, where I wrote about amazing photography projects on their photo blog Proof.
+Before that, I was an associate photo editor for National Geographic, where I wrote about amazing photography projects on their photo blog Proof, which won a Webby for Best Use of Photography in 2015.

 If I weren't a photographer, I would be a poet, a counselor, or an environmental educator.